Another defeat leaves Bradford City looking over their shoulders

 And it all counted for nothing when Luton went up the other end and scored a second on 55 minutes.
 Metcalfe was dispossessed by Richards, allowing Clark to run into space.
 The long-serving midfielder picked out Morris, who cut inside Neufville and struck a low effort that deflected off Baldwin and past the helpless Walker.

 The goal deflated City once again, while Luton’s chests puffed out further.
-They played some lovely football, passing their way around the Bantams with ease.
+They played some nice football, passing their way around the Bantams with ease.
 Perhaps the biggest factor in slowing them down was themselves.
 Manager Jack Wilshere made changes, but the players introduced appeared to weaken their momentum.

 City made their own subs, including swapping the entire forward line on the hour.
 On came the fit-again Antoni Sarcevic, Humphrys and deadline-day arrival Ethan Wheatley.
 The latter nearly had a dream debut when he was played through on goal within two minutes.
 But his one-on-one effort was utterly tame and no problem for goalkeeper Josh Keeley.
 Still – a shot on target!